samualon/digital-garden/content/School/Organising for entrepreneurship/Business model.md

 - value-delivery = delivering this value to the customer
 - value-capturing = make money from the product or service

-There are methods to [[Development of a business model|develop an effective business model]].
+There are methods to [[Product-service operations plan|develop an effective business model]].

 ## Value-creating versus value-capturing
 The value that is captured is the difference between the customer price of the product or service - the cost to produce.